The language network

 The toolbox

-- Explain the logic of the subtraction method used in fMRI and PET studies
+- Explain the logic of the subtraction method

-- Orient to a figure showing brain activation in an fMRI or PET study and explain which view(s) of the brain are being shown and what the colors represent
+- Given a figure showing brain activation in an fMRI or PET study:

 - Use a brain atlas to translate between XYZ coordinates and anatomical landmarks